BrainStone/MATS/README.md

     ./install.sh

 `./install.sh` can be called with the parameter `-s` (for skip) to skip trying to install the dependencies.
+`./install.sh` can be called with the parameter `-l` (for libconfig) to skip trying to install the libconfig 1.5 should it be not present.
 *(Also make sure you have `sudo` and `git` installed!
 Everything else you need will be installed automatically!)*

 ### Advanced guide